ucsb-cs48/w19/_lab/lab02.md

    what it means to be "done" with that issue.
 * In addition, there should be set of issues for creating "Hello World" apps;  There should be one per each team member or pair of team members, and each team member or pair should be *assigned* to that issue on the Kanban board.

+# Conduct a standup meeting (5-10 minutes)

+You are encouraged to conduct a standup meeting as a team.

+Find a space in which to gather, standing in a circle, and answer three questions:
+* What have you done since our last team checkin
+* What are you working on now?
+* Are there any barriers or blocks to your progress?

+Direct your comments *to the entire team* (not to your mentor/TA/instructor, or a perceived peer team leader)

+Suggestion: Set a timer for six minutes.
+* If six minutes goes by and you are aren't done, you are probably letting each member speak more than is ideal; try to focus just on answering the three questions.
+* If there are issues that need to be discussed outside of standup, you are encouraged to NOTE THEM, and come back to them as a team AFTER standup.

 # Deliverables for lab02